pompeybug/website/src/content/articles/bike-park-life/index.md

 However, cycle security and parking spaces are clearly the second most important aspect of this.
 No-one wants to commit to cycling if they are constantly concerned about where and how their precious two-wheeled steed will be parked when it is not being used.
 This is especially true in residential areas where there are few off road spaces to store a bike at home without dragging through the house or having to store it in the living room or hall of a flat or house share.

-So the launch of a trial scheme to install nine on-road bike hangers - one of those was a quick addition after a road was so heavily subscribed it could fill a second unit - in March 2021 and was particularly welcomed by PCF members and committee, as it had been a long time coming, and in fact was a direct result from the launch of our #ACityToShare strategy in November 2014.
+So the launch of a trial scheme to install nine on-road bike hangars - one of those was a quick addition after a road was so heavily subscribed it could fill a second unit - in March 2021 and was particularly welcomed by PCF members and committee, as it had been a long time coming, and in fact was a direct result from the launch of our #ACityToShare strategy in November 2014.

 Eric de Greef fills in the background, “I went through my emails to find out when I first asked the council about introducing bike hangars in Portsmouth.
 It went back as far as 2015 when I exchanged emails with the relevant city council officers at the time.
 I linked it with the University of Portsmouth’s Cycle to Work scheme, saying that for cycling to be convenient you need safe and convenient storage at your destination as well as at home, on top of a safe journey.
 It never really got any further, I didn’t follow up, and I think my contacts left PCC for pastures new shortly afterwards.
 It wasn’t until 2018 that I raised it again, after a friend of mine had similar correspondence with PCC.
 Again, I suspected some staff turnover at PCC, but eventually Jo Hamment had the bit between her teeth and progressed with it and they were installed just before the 2021 local elections.”